RUSSELL TWOMEY

 Preserving Nautical History

-Due to the Covid-19 pandemic many fine passenger ships have sadly wound up on the beaches of ship-breaking nations such as India, Turkey, Bangladesh and Pakistan, collateral damage due to a global disaster that no-one saw coming.
+Due to the Covid-19 pandemic many fine passenger ships sadly wound up on the beaches of ship-breaking nations such as India, Turkey, Bangladesh and Pakistan, collateral damage due to a global disaster that no-one saw coming.

 Whilst impossible to preserve all these fine examples of liners and cruise ships of another era, it is sad to think that at least a couple of the better-known ships might have been spared from destruction, even if given a new lease of life in a new career.
 But financial survival is the main game being played by cruise lines at the moment, and scrap metal prices are bouyant enough to attract them to the less emotional decision to be rid of them forever.